The Ultimate Declutter Your Home Checklist

 Time

-However, don't set your sights so small that it takes you a year to declutter.
+Be careful not to set your sights so small that it takes you a year to declutter.
 Instead, set aside time that is solely dedicated to the project.
 Then once you are done with that area, set aside time for the next area.
 Rinse and repeat until you have touched everything in your home.

 Work